intoxstudio/restrict-user-access/readme.txt

 === Plugin Name ===
 Contributors: intoxstudio
 Donate link:
-Tags: restrict content, restrict access, limit access, member only, access control, bbpress, buddypress, qtranslate, polylang, transposh, wpml, woocommerce
+Tags: restrict content, restrict access, limit access, member only, access control, bbpress, buddypress, qtranslate, polylang, transposh, wpml, woocommerce, user level, access level
 Requires at least: 3.8
 Tested up to: 4.2
-Stable tag: 0.2.2
+Stable tag: 0.3
 License: GPLv3

-Easily restrict content and contexts to provide exclusive access for specific User Roles.
+Easily restrict content and contexts to provide exclusive access for specific User Roles or Levels.

 == Description ==

-Easily control which user roles to get exclusive access to selected content or contexts on your site.
-Create an unlimited number of restrictions without the need of code.
+Easily control which user roles or levels to get exclusive access to selected content or contexts on your site.
+Create an unlimited number of Access Levels without the need of code.

-Use the plugin to quickly set up a membership site and restrict access to e.g. posts tagged "Premium", articles written by specific authors or all your free products.
+Use the plugin to quickly set up a membership site where users can get different levels such as Gold, Silver and Bronze.
+Then, restrict access to e.g. posts tagged "Premium", articles written by specific authors or all your free products.

 = Lots of Awesome Features =

+* Easy-to-use Access Level Manager
+* Add levels to registered users
+* Synchronize Access Levels with User Roles
-* Restrict access to content or contexts for specific User Roles
+* Restrict access to content or contexts for specific User Roles or Levels
-* Easy-to-use Restriction Manager
-* Schedule restrictions
+* Schedule Access Levels
 * Redirect unauthorized users to a custom page
 * Tease content for unauthorized users and show custom message
 * Shortcode to restrict content in your posts or pages more granular: